isomerpages/psd-psw/_psw-spark-2024/About PSW: Spark.md

 practices and innovation.
 Key highlights include the Public Sector Transformation (PST) Awards Ceremony, speech by Minister-in-charge of the Public Service, Mr. Chan Chun Sing, exciting performances by XXX and ITE.</p>
+<p>Participants can also look forward to exciting fringe activities and redeem
+limited edition PSW door gifts.</p>
 <table>
 <tbody>
 <tr>